noaione/yuusha-shoukan-ln/sources/v09/chapter5.md

-Fate-san, who is still on my back, called out in a lackadaisical tone, and the pink-haired woman bows her head with a smile, while the woman in the sailor uniform silently looked towards another direction.As Fate-san gets off my back, the pink-haired woman comes up to me and deeply bows to me.
+Fate-san, who is still on my back, called out in a lackadaisical tone, and the pink-haired woman bows her head with a smile, while the woman in the sailor uniform silently looked towards another direction.
+As Fate-san gets off my back, the pink-haired woman comes up to me and deeply bows to me.

 [It’s a pleasure to meet you, Miyama-sama.
 I’ve seen you in person at Duchess